expo/expo/packages/expo-notifications/README.md

 3. Id of channel.
 Channel must be already created.
 If you don't provide channel then default one will be choosed.
 4. Id of category.
 Category must be already created.
 5. URI of large notification icon.
 There is no way to change small notification icon.
-6. Your additional data.
-(JSON format)
+6. Your additional string. (e.g. stringified object).
 7. True if sound should be played and False if not.
 (False by default).

 ### APNS